startnine/start9/README.md

 # Start9
-Start9 is a *work in progress* extensible, customizable shell supplement for Windows, one which aims to be not only modular, but extends to many needs.
+Start9 is a WIP extensible, customizable shell supplement for Windows, one which aims to be not only modular, but extends to many needs.

 ## Planned Modules
-*We're planning to package Start9 with 14 modules built in, each module functioning like a familiar user interface.*:
+*Start9 is planned with with 14 modules pre-installed, each module functioning like a familiar user interface.*:
 ### Start Menus / Screens
 - Windows 8.1 (build 9600)
 - Windows 10 (build 9795)